 In some cases, vasculitis can be cured quickly; in others, the disease becomes chronic and is often marked by temporary states of remission, in which treatments markedly reduce disease activity, followed by periods in which therapies lose efficacy and symptoms reappear.

 Factors that affect the prognosis of ANCA vasculitis

 The prognosis of ANCA vasculitis is difficult to define because the disease can affect a variety of organs and body systems.
-The symptoms and potential associated diseases will depend on which areas of the body the vasculitis affects.
 Forms of vasculitis that cause damage to major organs, such as the kidneys or the cardiovascular system, can have a negative impact on overall life expectancy.

 Periodic checkups with a physician